imlazyeye/duck/README.md

 ```

 Tags are a great way to enable lints on things you don't want to _fully_ ban, but want to keep a close eye on.

+## Validating GML

+Generally speaking, `duck` tries to support parsing for anything that is valid gml.
+Exceptions to this policy are made on a case by case basis when the benefit of supporting something is outweighed by how much strain it would put on the codebase.
+If you encounter any parsing errors in duck that do not cause errors in GM, please [submit an issue!](https://github.com/imlazyeye/duck/issues)

+`duck` also seeks to throw an error for anything gml would.
+Ideally, if `duck` passes with no errors, you should be confident that it will run in GM as well.

+`duck` is able to achieve this pretty well just by nature of it being able to fully parse gml's grammar.
+However, there is no way to know all of the specific errors the GameMaker compiler can throw, and as such, `duck` may be missing some.
+If `duck` ever successfully parses gml that does not pass in GameMaker, please [submit an issue!](https://github.com/imlazyeye/duck/issues)

 ## Examples